IBM/customer-sentiment-on-seller-quality-nlu-cp4d/wiki.md

 # Instructions

-> Find the detailed steps for this pattern in the [readme file](https://github.com/IBM/customer-sentiment-on-seller-quality-nlu-cp4d/blob/master/README.md)

 The Code Pattern can be deployed on either Cloud Pak for Data or IBM Cloud.
 Please follow the respective Instructions to deploy.

 - Instructions to deploy on Cloud Pak for Data: